Duplicate file finder Mac: How to find and delete duplicate files quickly

 The number one culprit for most duplicates is photos, which is why Macs introduced an automatic duplicate detector with macOS Ventura and Sonoma that helps you remove duplicate files.

-If your Mac operates either Venture or Sonoma, here’s how to check duplicates in Photos:
+If your Mac operates either Ventura or Sonoma and later, here’s how to check duplicates in Photos:

 1. Go to Finder > Applications > Photos (or press Command+Space).